This Is Happening

 This Is Happening is the third studio album by American rock band LCD Soundsystem.
 It was released first on May 17, 2010, jointly through DFA and Virgin Records in the United States and Parlophone elsewhere.
 It was recorded over the course of 2009 and early 2010 in the Mansion recording studio in Los Angeles.
-The first single, "Drunk Girls", was released in April 2010, with a music video directed by Spike Jonze.
+The first single, "Pow Pow," was released in April 2010, with a music video directed by David Ayer.

-The album is dedicated to Jerry Fuchs (1974–2009), who performed drums live with the band on occasion, as well as having a big part in associated DFA acts.
+The album is dedicated to Jerry Fuchs (1974–2009), who performed drums live with the band on occasion, in addition to being closely associated with other DFA acts.

 Reception

-At Metacritic, which assigns a normalised rating out of 100 to reviews from mainstream critics, This Is Happening received an average score of 84, based on 38 reviews, indicating "universal acclaim".
+At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, This Is Happening received an average score of 84, based on 38 reviews, indicating "universal acclaim".
 It also achieved an ADM Rating of 7.7/10 on another review aggregator, AnyDecentMusic?.

 Guardian reviewer Alexis Petridis observed that the album did not contain Sound of Silver's "startling sense of mapping out new territories", instead sticking to a template that worked "incredibly well."
 In his review for AllMusic, Tim Sendra had a similar opinion, stating that while This Is Happening "doesn't quite reach the monumental heights" of the band's previous album, it still provided proof that LCD Soundsystem was "one of the most exciting and interesting bands around in the 2000s."
 Sendra also commended Murphy's expansion as a lyricist and songwriter, and said that his production on the album "reveal[s] him at the top of his game", while Jody Rosen of Rolling Stone said that it contained some of Murphy's "most earnest, lovelorn songs."
 Pitchfork's Ryan Dombal awarded the album a Best New Music accolade, describing it as "pretty perfect".

 Accolades

-This Is Happening was named the second best album of 2010 by Pitchfork.
-This album was number 10 on Rolling Stones list of the 30 Best Albums of 2010.
+This Is Happening has appeared on multiple year-end and decade-end lists.
+According to Metacritic, This Is Happening was the third-highest ranked 2010 album overall on year-end critics lists.
+This Is Happening was voted the second best album of 2010 on The Village Voice's Pazz & Jop critics' poll for 2010 with 1634 points, nearly half the points of the top album My Beautiful Dark Twisted Fantasy.
+Pitchfork ranked the songs "All I Want" and "I Can Change" at number eleven and number three respectively as the best tracks of 2010.